-Offering classes that provide students with unique perspectives from around the world, students taking Film Studies courses discover how film has been used to shape our world, providing each of us with our own set of culture meanings and understandings.
+Offering classes that provide students with unique perspectives from around the world, students taking Film Studies courses discover how the film has been used to shape our world, providing each of us with our own set of cultural meanings and understandings.
 As BCTC further explains, “Any student entering the workforce today will encounter people, ideas and cultural habits from multiple cultures around the world

 ; having an awareness of these different values is a valuable skill in all professions.”
 With the various Film Study courses, BCTC strives to teach students the necessary skills to recognize and decipher these many cultural meanings.
-As film has become a strong media that influences and reflects the world’s unique cultural values, learning how to recognize these global differences can help students gain greater knowledge to excel in an array of academic courses and professional pathways.
+As the film has become a strong media that influences and reflects the world’s unique cultural values, learning how to recognize these global differences can help students gain greater knowledge to excel in an array of academic courses and professional pathways.

 To prepare students with unique skills for comprehension and analysis, BCTC students can take advantage of Film Studies classes such as Introduction to Film, International Film Studies, and additional English-based film analysis courses.
 Adding to these opportunities, BCTC students can also participate in the extra-curricular opportunities offered by the Bluegrass Film Society.

 Attending One of the Top 25 Film Programs

 In addition to Film Studies opportunities offered at BCTC, students attending Maryland’s Anne Arundel Community College

 (AACC) can also engage in Film Studies courses to pursue an array of unique interests and focus areas.
 Notably, AACC’s Film Study Program has been recognized as one of the top 25 “Stellar Programs” by MovieMaker Magazine